-You can install WAN interface cards either before or after mounting the router, whichever is more convenient.
-You can install the card in the base module either before or after installing the base module in the router chassis.
+You can install network modules in the chassis either before or after mounting the router, whichever is more convenient.

-Follow this procedure to install the WAN interface card in the 2-slot network module:
+Follow this procedure to install a network module:

-Step 1 If the 2-slot network module has already been installed in the router chassis, turn OFF power to the router.
+Step 1 Turn OFF electrical power to the router.
 However, to channel ESD voltages to ground, do not unplug the power cable.
 Remove all network interface cables, including telephone cables, from the rear panel.